craigyjp/JX-10-note-to-LED-display/README.md

 The signal is converted to 3.3v with a CD4504 and fed into the Arduino R4 stamp.

 The stamp drives a pair of 74HC595 shift registers and the first 12 outputs are the 6 lower and 6 upper notes.

+This is compatible with the JX-10, MKS-70 and of course the JX-8P but only the lower half LEDs will display on the 8P.